16 super-romantic restaurants for a Valentine’s date in Liverpool

 -

+Prepare to be dazzled.
 The Seaforth restaurant sits in the grand central atrium of the Municipal Hotel on Dale Street.
-Once the headquarters for Liverpool City Council, the hotel itself is a slice of old world glamour, and Seaforth’s décor and menu of understated excellence plays its part in this.
+It is a slice of old world glamour with a menu of understated excellence.